sherl9/Language-Power-of-Workplace-Conversation/README.md

 2. Unzip your exported Slack data, put the folder under `/data`.
 Make sure the name of your Slack folder matches your configuration of "slack_dir" in `config.txt`.
 You may also specify cusotmized LIWC categories by modifcating `cat_all.txt`

 3. Run through notebooks #1~#4.
 You may consult the results under `/results`.
-You may look under `visual` for the communication map and the file `/data/processed.csv` for the extracted messages, replies, reactions, and relevant Slack metadata.
+You may look under `/visual` for the communication map and the file `/data/processed.csv` for the extracted messages, replies, reactions, and relevant Slack metadata.

 # Exploratory Analyis